 Hope Cottage is an 18th Century detached property in the rural hillside village of France Lynch in the South Cotswolds.
 Recently refurbished, it boasts all mod cons with a new kitchen and bathroom, alongside character features like oak beams, exposed stone walls and mullion windows.
 It sits in its own private, south-facing garden with wonderful views across the valley, and there is parking for one car.
-The cottage has one double bedroom with additional accommodation in a mezzanine area, plus a sofa bed on the landing, which looks out through the most fantastic picture window.
+The cottage has one double bedroom with additional accommodation (a single bed) in a mezzanine area, plus a sofa bed (small double) on the landing, which looks out through the most fantastic picture window.
 There is gas central heating, with a woodburner in the sitting room to keep the place toasty on chilly evenings.
 France Lynch is a charming village with dry stone walls and narrow winding lanes, and a great pub just a few minutes walk away at the end of the lane.
 There are some beautiful walks direct from the door (many ending at or passing by other local pubs in the area).
 Within a short drive are local attractions such as the Farmers Market at Stroud, the Rococo Gardens and Painswick, Prinknash Abbey, Westonbirt Arboretum, the antique shops of Tetbury and Laurie Lee's picturesque Slad Valley, the inspiration behind 'Cider with Rosie'.
 Within 45 minutes drive are larger centres of Bristol, Bath and Cheltenham, and the cottage is also conveniently situated for events such as Gatcombe Horse Trials, Badminton, Kemble and Fairford Air Shows and Cheltenham's Races, Literary and Music Festivals.

 The cottage is in its own private garden and guests have the sole use of this.
 Although the cottage is situated in a lane going through the village it feels very secluded and tucked away, and isn't overlooked by any near neighbours.